exakat/exakat-docs/Reference/Rules/Classes/UselessConstructor.rst

 Useless Constructor
 +++++++++++++++++++

   Class constructor that have empty bodies are useless.
-They may be removed, if they are not called.
+They may be removed, as they are not called.

+The only edge case is when the class has a `parent <https://www.php.net/manual/en/language.oop5.paamayim-nekudotayim.php>`_, and that constructor should not be called.

 .. code-block:: php